Phongdho/plato-ecommerce-project/README.md

 - User can login;
 - Authorized User (who has signed up and logged in) can add product to cart;
 - User can see cart detail;
+- User can check out and order will be created;
-- User can post a review with a validated order;
+- User with an authorized order can post a review with a validated order;

-##Technologies:
+## Technologies:
 Project is created with:
 * React JS
 * Redux